phuongnd08/delayed-method/README.md

 Even in that case, only simple arguments (string, number) are supported.
 Using object, structure, or symbol as argument will yield unexpected result.
 (Symbol will be converted to String).

-delayed-method is only that simple and will always be that simple.
-I don't want to promise a bundle of complex serialization or shit that will eventually turn into something sophisticated, easily fall apart when either resque or rails updated.

 Author
 =====